 The 4.4 pounds max load is another benefit, but the maximum reach could be higher – I felt just a bit limited by the arms’ length.

-Luling Arts’ suspension boom arm is a product beyond price, a collection of many exciting features packed in a bellow 20 dollars package.
+Luling Arts’ suspension boom arm is a product of exceptional value, offering a range of exciting features all for under 20 dollars.

-This high-value mic stand is uniquely designed and well-equipped to handle heavier and lighter mics.
+This high-quality mic stand is uniquely designed and well-equipped to accommodate both heavier and lighter microphones.

 The ABS plastic suspension shock mount has a diameter of 1.77 inches.
-Still, it can be easily adjusted to any microphone with a diameter up to 2.05 inches by fiddling with O-rings, thus giving you excellent isolation from both the vibrations and unnecessary stand and floor noise.
+However, it can be easily adjusted to accommodate any microphone with a diameter of up to 2.05 inches by adjusting the O-rings, providing excellent isolation from both vibrations and unwanted stand and floor noise.

-The highlight of this microphone boom arm is an upgraded desk clamp.
-It ensures that you can securely mount this microphone stand to any desk up to 2.36″ thick scratch-free, thanks to its anti-scratch pad and protective cover.
+The standout feature of this microphone boom arm is its upgraded desk clamp.
+It guarantees a secure attachment of the microphone stand to any desk up to 2.36″ thick, without causing scratches, thanks to its anti-scratch pad and protective cover.

-Luling Arts complemented this bundle with a two-screen pop filter for dealing with hissing sounds and plosives, while the included straps enable decent cable management options.
+Luling Arts enhanced this bundle with a two-screen pop filter to address hissing sounds and plosives, while the included straps provide effective cable management options.

 Pros